■ Duties and responsibilities:

 In addition to carefully considering and applying the eligibility criteria and safeguards in the Criminal Code of Canada, physicians must also be aware of and comply with provincial or territorial laws and regulations, reporting requirements, and policies of their medical regulatory authority (College) and hospital.

 In Québec, MAID is also governed by the Act respecting end-of-life care.
 Physicians in Québec must continue to be vigilant in ensuring compliance with both the provincial MAID legislation and the federal Criminal Code of Canada.
-The Commission des soins de fin de vie recommends that in the event of conflict between the federal and Québec legislation, physicians in Québec follow the more restrictive requirement.
+Special considerations, however, apply to advance requests for MAID, which are permitted in Québec, but not under the Criminal Code of Canada.

 Case example: Patient with ALS requests MAID